 MLIS 7730.
-Preservation.
+Preservation Management.
 3 Hours.

+Prerequisite or Corequisite: MLIS 7000.
 An introduction to the fundamental principles of preservation in libraries and archives.
 Course content covers the nature and deterioration of library and archival materials, collections care, analog and digital reformatting, conservation considerations, disaster planning, and issues in digital preservation.